Triply-NZ/triply-ui/README.md

 ## Dev Container

-Make sure you have Docker desktop installed locally and dev container extension in vscode.
+- Make sure you have Docker desktop installed locally and dev container extension in vscode.
 Then open the project in Dev container.
+- Access to github by install [github-cli](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git#github-cli)

 ## Getting Started